-The WaveLoader is a simple Windows program that runs in text mode.
+The WaveLoader is a simple WindowsTM program that runs in text mode.
 It is a text mode alternative to the GUI (Graphical User Interface) program WaveManager (see section "Up- and Downloading Waveforms").
 Similarly to the WaveManager, the WaveLoader enables you to up/download the waveforms to/from the waveform generator.
-Launching the utility WaveLoader.exe without any parameters displays a simple help.
-To display a text with the expected syntax of the command line, start the program with the parameter -?:
+Launching the utility WaveLoader.exe without any parameters or with the parameter -? displays a simple help: